greenbud12/PersonalSite/README.md

-# Calculator Project
+# Web Project

-A simple calculator implemented in JavaScript.
+A simple website the holds information about myself and some fun side projects.

+Please see [Features](#features) for a list of projects.

 ## Table of Contents